eventnetusa/eventnet/src/_posts/2017-12-20-2017-our-year-in-review.md

       accolades thanks to a dedicated team.

-      ### **Highlights include:**
+      **Highlights include:**

+      * Winning Agency! *“Known for producing the impossible*" on EventMarketer’s 2017 It List

       * Winning Agency!
-“Known for producing the impossible" on EventMarketer’s 2017 It List

-      * Winning Agency!
-Chief Marketer’s Top 200 List, impressed with our “mind-boggling schedule of mobile tours, pop-up stores, grand openings and events for a wide variety of clients”
+Chief Marketer’s Top 200 List, impressed with our *“mind-boggling schedule of mobile tours, pop-up stores, grand openings and events for a wide variety of clients”*

-      * Helping Carnival celebrate travel agents with their Agent Palooza 2017 roadshow and tradeshow booths at CLIA and CruiseWorld 2017.
+      * Created a true Rockstar experience for Carnivalby implementing their *AgentPalooza 2017* roadshow and tradeshow booths at CLIA and CruiseWorld.
       The tattoo parlor was a huge hit!

-      * We Beat the Heat with FPL and rbb Communications by blasting consumers with Cryo Cannon’s in “cooling stations” (to be continued next year….)
+      * We *Beat the Heat* with FPL and rbb Communications by blasting consumers with Cryo Cannon’s in “cooling stations” (to be continued next year….)

-      * Worked with CELSIUS to introduce the hottest new fitness drink to consumers with a National Summer Sampling Program
+      * Partnered with CELSIUS to introduce the hottest new fitness drink to consumers with a *National Summer Sampling Program*

-      * Continued health insurance activations for Humana and BCBS
+      * Produced on-going health insurance activations for Humanaand BCBS

-      * Brought back brick and mortars for NYX Professional Makeup with store grand opening events
+      * Launched brick and mortars for NYX Professional Makeup executing store grand opening events

-      * Celebrated the holidays with rbb Communications and Homewood Suites with a Thanksgiving Day Parade photo activation and “Winter Wonderland” Influencer Media Event
+      * Celebrated the holidays with rbb Communications and Homewood Suites with a *Thanksgiving Day Parade* photo activation and *“Winter Wonderland” Influencer Media Event*

-      * Sampled again for Revlon, and Purdue at events and festivals around the country
+      * Activated ongoing sampling programs for Revlon, Purdue, T-Mobile, Subway and moreat events and festivals around the country

-      * Conducted over 1,200 brand ambassador working days for FPL, T-Mobile, Subway, Homewood Suites, Hilton Honors and Om Shanti

-      Wow, what a year!
+      * Executed over **1,200** event days.
+Thank you to our thousands of brand ambassadors, tour managers, truck drivers and local laborers for your hard work in making this year great!

       Wishing you all the best in 2018!&nbsp;
     single_image_block:
       single_image_path:
     double_image_block: